CAPTCHA and accessibility

 Avoid using CAPTCHAs

-Given the accessibility issues with CAPTCHAs, Government organisations are encouraged to avoid them and instead implement a number of alternative techniques to prevent or reduce access by bots.
+Given the accessibility issues with CAPTCHAs, Government organisations are encouraged to avoid them where possible and instead implement a number of alternative techniques to prevent or reduce access by bots.

 There are a number of ways to prevent or reduce the submission of forms by bots.